Planning a long commute to work? Here’s how you know if it’s too far

 On average,

-It means that students with a long commute will have less sleep than average, which will disturb the mental health of the student.
+It means that students with a long commute will have less sleep than average, which will disturb the student’s mental health.

 Getting extra hours in bed is crucial to the development of younger adults.

-It doesn’t just come down to how many miles is too far to ride, but more how much time is required to get to where you need to go.
+It doesn’t just come down to how many miles are too far to ride, but more how much time is required to get to where you need to go.

 Toll on Exercise